 Homeless students, as defined by federal and state legislation, will have all programs, services, and transportation that other students enjoy and may continue to attend the school of origin.
-The local liaison for homeless children is the Director of Curriculum (860) 623-3346 ex.7406.
+The local liaison for homeless children is the Office of the Assistant Superintendent (860) 623-3346 ex.7415.